Alexa Spence

 I completed my undergraduate degree at Strathclyde University and my PhD at the University of Nottingham.
 Subsequently, I held postdoctoral positions at the University of Nottingham and Cardiff University before returning to Nottingham as a permanent member of staff in 2010.
 I retain strong links with the Understanding Risk Research group at Cardiff University.

-I am a current co-investigator in the Horizon Digital Economy Research Institute and in the Trust in Autonomous Systems Hub.
+I currently lead the Data Donation for Climate Action (C-Dat) project and am a current co-investigator in the Horizon Digital Economy Research Institute and in the Trust in Autonomous Systems Hub.

 Picture